maeve-oake/llm-usbc/README.md

 - [ ] USB 2.0 pins
 - [ ] All other pins

 This gives us a 0-4 score on how useful a models' pinout would be if implemented.
-A score of 4 means the full USB Type-C spec could be implemented (as long as the necessary logic and microcontorllers are included on the connector itself)
+A score of 4 means the full USB Type-C spec could be implemented (as long as the necessary logic and microcontrollers are included on the connector itself)

 ## Pinout